-Instant Notifications
+Instant notifications

-and for SMS to use sendingTimePolicy: "Anytime" to allow sending at any time of day.
-This combination will usually result in an SMS to the user within a couple of minutes.Technical Characteristics
+requestedSendTime to send the notification as soon as possible, and use sendingTimePolicy: "Anytime" to allow sending around the clock.
+This combination typically delivers an SMS to the user within a couple of minutes.Technical characteristics

-Instant notifications works as follows:
+Instant notifications work as follows:

 - The API returns

-201 Createdor200 OKwith order tracking information (shipmentIdandnotificationOrderId) - Delivery status must be retrieved asynchronously via the status feed (
+201 Createdor200 OKwith tracking information (shipmentIdandnotificationOrderId) - Delivery status must be retrieved asynchronously via the status feed (

-/future/shipment/feed) or by polling/future/shipment/:id - Note: the initial
+/future/shipment/feed) or by polling/future/shipment/:id - Note: The

 Idempotency